 In the IMP-Bus the power to sensors can be supplied by battery, a complete solar system or mains power.
-For serial connection of a large number of sensors or long IMP232-bus cables it is advisable to use a power amplifier module (SM-23LV) or decentralised power supply.
+For serial connection of a large number of sensors (up to 150 sensors) or very long IMP232-bus cables up to 1km it is advisable to use a power amplifier module (SM-23LV) or decentralised power supply.